Are Online Banks Safe?

 • Free use of 43,000 Allpoint ATMs and up to $10 reimbursement for other ATM fees per cycle

-Ally’s Interest Checking Account is a free online checking account that offers some of the highest interest rates in the industry.
+Ally Bank offers the Interest Checking Account, which is a free online checking account that offers some of the highest interest rates in the industry.

 Balances of less than $15,000 are eligible for 0.10% annual percentage yield (APY), while balances of $15,000 and up are eligible for a 0.25% APY.
-With no minimum deposit and no monthly maintenance fee, it’s easy to open a bank account online.
+With no minimum deposit and no monthly maintenance fee, it’s easy to open an online bank account.

 Ally is very transparent about its fees.
 However, be aware that Ally does have an excessive transaction fee.
 This fee goes into effect if you exceed six transactions with money market accounts (like online and mobile banking transfers) per statement cycle.